 Nowhere else can you wallow in a traditional alpine village and still be within such easy reach of the huge expanse of skiing that the Three Valleys has to offer.

-St Martin de Belleville is also a true foodie’s paradise, having won ‘Best Gastronomic Resort of the Year‘ in the 2016 World Snow Awards.
-With Michelin stars galore and fabulously rustic farms producing incredible cheeses, there’s a huge range of gourmet opportunities to explore during your stay.
+St Martin de Belleville is also a true foodie’s paradise.
+Winning ‘Best Gastronomic Resort of the Year‘ in the 2016 World Snow Awards.
+With Michelin stars galore, and fabulously rustic farms producing incredible cheeses, there’s a huge range of gourmet opportunities to explore during your stay.

 With a small (but perfectly formed) selection of low-key, civilised drinking establishments, a rowdy après-ski resort this is not!
 The emphasis is on relaxed drinks with friends, in a bar where you can hear each other speak.
-There’s some live music to be found during the week, ask your host for details or read our Bars & Restaurants page.
+Though there is some live music to be found during the week.
+You can ask your host for details or read our Bars & Restaurants page.